thomas-maurice/goapp-mutating-webhook/README.md

 Inject `GOMAXPROCS` and `GOMEMLIMIT` dynamically into your Go containers based on the resources requirements from the deployment spec.

+## Install with Helm

+A helm chart is provided in `chart/goapp-mutating-webhook` and a docker image `mauricethomas/goapp-mutating-webhook` is available on [Docker hub](https://hub.docker.com/r/mauricethomas/goapp-mutating-webhook)

 ## Build

 Compile the Docker image like so: